Wait! Before you install that next SQL Server, hold up. Are you sure you’re using the right version?

 So what’s the right answer?

-When I look at that list today, SQL Server 2019 makes a pretty compelling case for most folks.
+When I look at that list in late 2023, SQL Server 2019 makes a pretty compelling case for most folks.
 It’s a good balance of new features, stability, and long shelf life.

 In most shops, where folks are overworked and can’t upgrade every server every year, I can see installing 2019 today, and then seeing how 2022’s patch release goes, and holding out for the next version after 2022.